weisberglab/beav/README.md

 python3 beav_circos.py --input $GBK --contig $CONTIG --plasmid $pTi
 ```

-Here, `--CONTIG` takes is the list of contigs that you want to visualize, and `--plasmid` takes the name of the plasmid that will be annotated as label.
+Here, `--CONTIG` takes is the list of contigs (seperated by space) that you want to visualize, and `--plasmid` takes the name of the plasmid that will be annotated as label.

 # Citation
 Beav can be cited as: